 - Go for 5–6 questions - No more than 12 max.

-- Offer an incentive - Throw in a voucher, discount or gift as a way to thank candidates for taking the time to provide their feedback.
+- Offer an incentive - Throw in a voucher, discount, or gift to thank candidates for taking the time to share their valuable insights.

 - Ask succinct questions - Don’t waffle, be direct.

-- Avoid open-ended questions — Make it easy to get the insights you need through well-constructed closed questions that yield a fast answer.
+- Avoid vague questions - Get the insights you need through well-constructed questions that yield a fast answer.

-- Make sure you’re measuring experience - It can be tempting to throw in irrelevant questions, stay focused on the must-knows.
+- Make sure you’re measuring experience - It can be tempting to throw in irrelevant questions for all kinds of HR metrics.
+Stay focused on the must-knows.

-- Leave space for general comments - If they have something they really want to say, give them a place to voice it.
+- Leave space for general comments - If candidates have something they want to say, give them a place to voice it.

-- Keep it fair and balanced - Offer the survey to both rejected candidates and successful ones.
+- Keep it fair and balanced - Offer the candidate experience survey to both unsuccessful and successful candidates.

 - Make it anonymous - You’re more likely to get honest answers this way.

 Last but not least, if you’re going to ask for feedback, you need to be ready to give it too.